 - Commuted: bone is crushed or splintered into many pieces

-The jaw can experience any of these types of fracture.
+The jaw can experience any of these types of fractures.
 Because a mandibular fracture is one of the more common broken bone injuries, a fracture will occur less in the upper jaw, or maxillary.
 However, these types of fractures do occur.
 A LeFort I fracture, for instance, is a break of the upper jaw that usually occurs with downward force, causing the bone that protects the teeth to break horizontally just underneath the nose.

 The most frequently occurring fractures in the jaw include: